-- Do you believe the organization has less than 100% chance of achieving the BHAG (50% to 70% chance is ideal) yet at the same time believe the organization can achieve the BHAG if fully committed?
+Do you believe the organization has less than a 100% chance of achieving the BHAG (50% to 70% chance is ideal) yet simultaneously believe the organization can achieve the BHAG if fully committed?

-- In 25 years, would you be able to tell if you have achieved the BHAG?
+In 10-25 years, can you tell if you have achieved the BHAG?

 Your BHAG must be more than a poster on the wall.
-It should be a rally cry!
+It should be a rallying cry!
 Everyone in the company should know what it is and understand exactly how their day jobs contribute to one day achieving this goal.
-It is through this understanding that people in the company are able to connect everyday execution to long-term strategy.
+Through this understanding, people in the company can connect everyday execution to long-term strategy.

-Jim Collins tells us that “strategy is as much about saying NO as it is about saying Yes.”
+Jim Collins says, “Strategy is as much about saying NO as it is about saying Yes.”
 To apply this wisdom, we must have a framework to run decisions through that will allow us to be confident when we say yes and when we say no. Using the Hedgehog Concept and BHAG, your framework for “Yes/No” decisions should look like this:

 - Do we even care about this opportunity?
 Is it aligned with our Passion?